fiction-com/ficons/README.md

 ### Motive

-To create a drop-in alternative to Font Awesome that is less over used and simpler.
+To create a drop-in alternative to Font Awesome for people that like a little variety in their icons.

-To do this, Ficons simply maintains the simple **fa-[icon-name]** class system and left Font Awesome icons as fallbacks if we don't provide a replacement.
+Ficons simply maintains the simple **fa-[icon-name]** class system and leaves the original Font Awesome icons as fallbacks if there is no explicit replacement.

-So, Ficons a "drop-in" replacement for Font Awesome, which means you can simply replace your CDN link to Font Awesome CSS with the CDN link to Ficons CSS.
+It is a "drop-in" replacement for Font Awesome, which means you can simply replace your Font Awesome CDN link with the Ficons CDN link and you're good to go.

 > **TLDR** You can just replace your Font Awesome CDN link with the one from Ficons and everything should work the same, only better.